Home | Manual | Static Analysis | Playground

 Options

 -I(same as GCC and MSVC) Adds a directory to the list of directories searched for include files-no-outputCake will not generate output-D(same as GCC and MSVC) Defines a preprocessing symbol for a source file-E(same as GCC and MSVC) Copies preprocessor output to standard output-o name.c(same as GCC and MSVC) Defines the output name, when we compile a single file-dump-tokensOutput tokens before preprocessor-Wnumber -Wno-numberEnables or disable warnings.
-See warnings-disable-assertDisable cake extension where assert is an statement.-H(same as gcc, /showIncludes in MSVC) Causes the compiler to output a list of the include files.*-preprocess-def-macropreprocess def macros after expansion-WallEnables all warnings-sarifGenerates sarif files.
+See warnings-disable-assertDisable cake extension where assert is a statement.-H(same as gcc, /showIncludes in MSVC) Causes the compiler to output a list of the include files.-preprocess-def-macropreprocess def macros after expansion-WallEnables all warnings-sarifGenerates sarif files.
 Sarif Visual Studio plugin https://marketplace.visualstudio.com/items?itemName=WDGIS.MicrosoftSarifViewer-sarif-pathSpecifies the Sarif output dir.
-"Visual Studio -> External Tools"-Wstyle -msvc-output -no-output -sarif -sarif-path "$(SolutionDir).sarif" $(ItemPath)-targetDefines how the source code is interpreted (integers sizes, align etc) and specifies the C89 output that is compatible with the target compiler.
-Options: x86_x64_gcc, x64_msvc, x64_msvc, catalina, ccu8-msvc-outputOutput is compatible with Visual Studio IDE.-fdiagnostics-color=never(same as GCC) Output will not use colors-fanalyzerruns cake flow analysis-auto-configGenerates cakeconfig.h header (see includes)-style=nameSet the style used in (w011) style warnings.
-Options are-style=cake,-style=gnu,-style=microsoft-comment-to-attrConverts at preprocessor phase, comment like this/*w12*/to attributes[[cake::w12]]-const-literalMakes the compiler handle string literals as const char[] rather than char[].
+"Visual Studio -> External Tools"-Wstyle -msvc-output -no-output -sarif -sarif-path "$(SolutionDir).sarif" $(ItemPath)-line-directivesEmmits #line directives-targetDefines how the source code is interpreted (integers sizes, align etc) and specifies the C89 output that is compatible with the target compiler.
+Options: x86x64gcc, x86msvc, x64msvc, catalina, ccu8-msvc-outputOutput is compatible with Visual Studio IDE.-fdiagnostics-color=never(same as GCC) Output will not use colors-fanalyzerruns cake flow analysis-auto-configGenerates cakeconf.h header (see includes)-style=nameSet the style used in (w011) style warnings.
+Options are-style=cake,-style=gnu,-style=microsoft-comment-to-attrConverts at the preprocessor phase, comment like this/*w12*/to attributes[[cake::w12]]-const-literalMakes the compiler handle string literals as const char[] rather than char[].

 Output

 The current backend generates C89-compatible code, which can be pipelined with existing compilers to produce executables.
+You can create your own C compiler backend.

-- preprocessor
+- no preprocessor

-- typedefs
+- no typedefs

-- enums
+- no enums

-- const
+- no const

-- constant expressions are pre-computed
+- no constant expressions

 - no sizeof

-- static variables are non-local.
+- no local static variables

 For instance: